 QUALIFICATIONS

-Fifteen (15) years cumulative experience, three (3) of which should have been at the level of Assistant Director, Supply Chain Management or in a comparable position in the public service/sector;
+Fifteen (15) years cumulative experience, at least three (3) of which should have been at the level of Assistant Director or in a comparable position in the public or private sector;

 Bachelor’s degree in any of the following disciplines: Supply Chain Management, Commerce (Supplies Management option), Procurement or its equivalent qualification from a recognized institution;